andrewringler/git-annex-turtle/developer-notes.md

  * replace all absolute paths to repository roots with Apple File System Bookmark URLS so we can track files correctly even if the user moves the git repository to another location on their hard-drive
  * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does
  * Search? it would be nice to have a search interface integrated into the menubar icon, search working directory, search git history, etc…
+ * Share button, IE copy to public repo and place publicly accessible download link in copy/paste buffer.
+Google Drive or Dropbox might be popular options.

 ## Chores
- * get tests running on https://travis-ci.org/
  * rename git-annex-finder process name to 'git-annex-turtle Finder'
- * rename git-annex-mac-cmd to 'git-annex-turtle-cli'
  * bundle git-annex with turtle, or have some install script that will download it.
 Yes, Joey actually suggested bundling it with the mac version of git-annex.

 ## Performance, probably
+ * add back in ignoring of duplicate path requests in HandleStatusRequestsProduction, this is especially noticeable during something like drop all files
  * nice, renice git during full scan (or always?)
- * add back in ignoring of duplicate path requests in HandleStatusRequestsProduction, this is especially noticeable during something like drop all files
  * childrenNotIgnored.sh is super slow (4seconds for a small directory) and is probably not necessary, this is delaying getting full folder information
- * we are sharing a single sqlite instance among many processes, I imagine there must be some contention here, I think it would be simpler and faster to just have main turtle app deal with the database and have all Finder Sync extensions communicate with it via IPC, see http://nshipster.com/inter-process-communication/, https://github.com/itssofluffy/NanoMessage, https://stackoverflow.com/questions/41016558/how-should-finder-sync-extension-and-main-app-communicate?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa. it seems XPC communication is not possible with Finder Sync extensions.
-We probably need to have FinderSync processes directly communicate with the App if we want to implement progress bars.
+ * we are sharing a single sqlite instance among many processes, I imagine there must be some contention here, I think it would be simpler and faster to just have main turtle app deal with the database and have all Finder Sync extensions communicate with it via our CFMessagePorts
  * requestBadgeIdentifier already has information on whether a path is a file vs directory, I believe the call url.hasDirectoryPath is cached, might as well hold onto this during Finder Sync requests so we don't have to re-calculate
  * Delete old entries in database. unused repos are never deleted, deleted, renamed files still have database entries. (deleted files are now deleted if their parent folder is scanned)
- * re-use Process and Shells for the same repo?
+ * re-use Process and Shells for the same repo? --batch would be useful for this, would need to detect and stop broken shells.
  * during incremental updates combine multiple queries for the same repo into a single request, saves the overhead of spinning up a Process and Shell for each request and git-annex is probably faster at serving a single request for multiple files, than multiple requests
  * .app size (uncompressed) is now down to 14.2mb.
 11.1mb of this is from embedded frameworks, apparently this is required because of ever-changing Swift (see https://www.reddit.com/r/swift/comments/3fq7dy/what_affects_libswiftcoredylibs_size/ and https://owensd.io/2016/08/22/swift-app-bundle-sizes/). currently the only way around this is to place your App in the app store (in which case “thinning” will occur before download, or to include less stuff in your build like no 32-bit version